 Neville Park Boulevard (The Beach(es)) – named after Frances Jane Neville, the daughter of former Toronto mayor George Monro (incidentally, he is who “Munro Park Avenue” is named after due to an accidental misspelling).

 McMaster Avenue (South Hill) – named after William McMaster, a landowner in South Hill, whose estate sat on the hill just east Poplar Plains Road.

 Austin Terrace (Casa Loma) – named after the Austin family, who resided in a home now known as the Spadina House and Gardens Museum.

-Drawing by Doug Lawrence @dsl_design_, property on Austin Terrace in Casa Loma.
+Drawing by Douglas Lawrence Architect @dsl_design_, property on Austin Terrace in Casa Loma.